MTV Unplugged (Shakira album)

-MTV Unplugged is the first live album by Colombian singer-songwriter Shakira, released on 29 February 2000, by Sony Music Colombia and MTV Networks Latin America.
+MTV Unplugged is the first live album by Colombian singer-songwriter Shakira, released on 29 February 2000, by Sony Music Colombia.
 It was recorded on 12 August 1999, during her MTV Unplugged performance at the Grand Ballroom in New York City.

 The performance was released in 2000 as a live album, and again in 2002 as a DVD.
-It was critically acclaimed by American critics and earned Shakira her first Grammy Award for Best Latin Pop Album.To promote the album, "No Creo" was released as single, meanwhile "Dónde Están los Ladrones?" and "Ojos Así" released as promotional singles.
+It was critically acclaimed by American critics and earned Shakira her first Grammy Award for Best Latin Pop Album.
+To promote the album, "No Creo" was released as single, meanwhile "Dónde Están los Ladrones?", "Moscas en la Casa" and "Ojos Así" released as promotional singles.